bisq-network/bisq-website/_posts/2019-02-18-bisq-dao-for-bitcoin-maximalists.md

 **Why would I go to the trouble of buying BSQ?**

-BSQ trading fees will be dramatically cheaper than plain BTC trading fees.
+BSQ trading fees will be dramatically cheaper than plain BTC trading fees, at first.
 Also, the BTC you pay to buy BSQ actually goes to Bisq contributors and helps sustain the project.

 **Will I be required to use BSQ to trade on Bisq?**